melezov/scala-proprietary-tutorial/README.md

 In order to follow up on the setup, you need to create two dependencies for your project.

 The first dependency is the sbt-age-verificator interface, the second is the list of [ISO-3166-1](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) countries that the client uses in their projects.
-Since in our story the dependencies have already been published by the client.
+In our story the dependencies have already been published by the client.
 To emulate this, we'll simply run publishLocal on the two Java projects:

     0-spt-age-verificator/publish-local.sh
     0-spt-countries/publish-local.sh

 Now that the dependencies are in place, let's take a look at the first implementation: